Mint and pistachio pesto is so good that you'll never want traditional basil pesto again. Give this recipe a try - it takes less than 10 minutes!

 Traditional basil pesto is great and all, but sometimes it's fun to get creative.
 Sometimes I add non-traditional ingredients to my pesto like kale or broccoli...and sometimes I like changing up the herbs and nuts, like in this mint and pistachio pesto!

-There’s something extra special about this mint and pistachio pesto.
+There’s something extra special about this pistachio pesto.

 You can find dozens of recipes online for pistachio pesto and for mint pesto, but this recipe combines both unique flavors into a deliciously creamy sauce.
 The richness of the pistachios is perfectly balanced with the freshness of the mint.
 You’ll want to use this pesto on everything!